What is plastic injection molding and how does it work?

 Step 1: selecting the right thermoplastic and mold

-Before the actual process begins, it’s key that the right thermoplastics and molds are selected or created, as these are the essential elements that create and form the final components.
+Before the actual process begins, it’s key that the right thermoplastics and plastic injection molds are selected or created, as these are the essential elements that create and form the final components.
 Indeed, to make the right selection, manufacturers need to consider how the thermoplastic and mold interact together, as certain types of plastics might not be suitable for particular mold designs.

-Each mold tool is made up of two parts: the cavity and the core.
-The cavity is a fixed part that the plastic is injected into, and the core is a moving part that fits into the cavity to help form the component’s final shape.
+Each mold tool is made up of two parts: the mold cavity and the core.
+The mold cavity is a fixed part that the plastic is injected into, and the core is a moving part that fits into the cavity to help form the component’s final shape.
 Depending on requirements, mold tools can be designed to produce multiple or complex components.
 The repeated high pressures and temperatures that mold tools are put under mean they are typically made from steel or aluminum.

 Due to the high level of design and quality of materials involved, developing mold tools is a long and expensive process.
 Hence, before creating a final bespoke mold, it’s recommended that tools are created, prototyped and tested using computer aided design (CAD) and 3D printing technology.
 These tools can be used to digitally develop or create a prototype mold that can then be tested in the machine with the chosen thermoplastic.